jpeters64/Shiny-Application-and-Reproducible-Pitch-Course-Project/ReproPitchPresentationJP.md

 Cars dataset, containing fifty speed and stopping distance observations from the 1920s, from the r datasets package, is used to train a simple linear regression model

-This presentation contains documentation for the 'Shiny' web application found here: [Shiny App] (https://je94pe98.shinyapps.io/VehicleBrakingDistancePredictionShinyApplication)
+This presentation contains documentation for the 'Shiny' web application found here:  https://je94pe98.shinyapps.io/VehicleBrakingDistancePredictionShinyApplication

 Cars Dataset